ArtBlocks/artblocks-docs/CURATED-CHECKLIST.md

 ## Features
 - Please provide your features script at least 48 hours in advance of your scheduled release.

-## Limiter
-- For curated projects, the limiter will be in place for the first 30 minutes, restricting purchases to one mint per wallet.

 ## Unpausing
 - When it's time, you'll click the Unpause button under the Danger tab.
-- For curated projects, please use 5000 gwei for the Unpause transaction to deter bot activity.
 - Once the transaction clears, your project will be live for minting.

 ## Rarities